 About Herby Gardens

-Welcome to Hereby Gardens, a place where you’ll find inspiration and practical knowledge on backyard farming, herbalism, and family-friendly recipes.
+Welcome to Hereby Gardens, a place where you’ll find inspiration and practical knowledge on gardening, herbalism, and family-friendly recipes.
 Here, I share how to grow your own food, create meals from the garden, and make healing herbal remedies.
 You’re in the right place if you’re looking for gardening tips, seasonal recipes, or natural remedies.
 Thank you for being here, and I’m so happy to share this journey with you 💚

 Meet Kate